 Strengthening.
 Over time, the new tissue gets stronger.
 You might notice stretching, itching, and even puckering of the wound as that happens.
-Within three months, the wound is about 70 percent as strong in its repair as it was before the trauma.
+Within 3 months, the wound is almost as strong in its repair as it was before the trauma.
 The entire healing process might take a couple of years to complete.

 Interrupted wound healing